btcpayserver/magento2-plugin/README.md

 - We now have a module dedicated to BTCPay, so both BTCPay Server and this module can innovate freely without having to consider BitPay compatibility
 - Higher code quality means less maintenance and easier compatibility with future Magento versions

-## What can I do if my BTCPay Server or Magento was offline for some time and transaction updates may not have synchronized?
+## What can I do if my BTCPay Server or Magento was offline for some time and invoice updates may not have synchronized?
-Magento polls BTCPay Serer every 5 minutes for updates to non-completed transactions, so basically you don't need to do anything.
+Magento polls BTCPay Serer every 5 minutes for updates to non-completed invoices, so basically you don't need to do anything.
-If you don't want to wait 5 minutes or prefer to see what is happening, we have prepared a console command to run the transaction sync manually:
+If you don't want to wait 5 minutes or prefer to see what is happening, we have prepared a console command to run the invoice sync manually:

 ```
-bin/magento btcpay:transaction:update
+bin/magento btcpay:invoice:update
 ```

 ## What is the future roadmap?